 Cheaper lenses tend not to handle small apertures well.
 We have already read how a poor-quality lens tends to get affected by lens diffraction very easily.
 This happens when you stop the lens down and that results in the light rays getting bounced off the aperture diaphragm blades thereby reducing the overall sharpness of the image.
 This is the reason it is advised not to invest in cheaper lenses.
 Their inherent defects are very easily exposed when you use a high-resolution camera with a cheap lens.

 ✓ Special Purpose Lenses

 This DSLR lens guide will be incomplete without a mention of the different special purpose lenses that are available to shoot with.
 These are macro, tilt-shift, close focusing and selective focusing.

-Macro lenses are a special lens type which has extremely small working distances for focusing.
+Macro lenses are a special lens type that has extremely small working distances for focusing.
 Normal lenses have a slightly longer working distance.
-Working distance for focusing denotes the minimum distance from the subject at which the lens is able to make a sharp focus.
+The working distance for focusing denotes the minimum distance from the subject at which the lens is able to make a sharp focus.
 The shorter that distance, the greater is the magnification.
-Magnification refers to how large the image of a subject would be when it is projected on to the focal plane (sensor).
+Magnification refers to how large the image of a subject would be when it is projected onto the focal plane (sensor).
 A true macro lens will be able to produce a 1:1 representation of a subject when focused on its closest working distance.